isomerpages/nparks-heritagetrees/_tree-profiles/Chinese Laurel (HT 2013 211).md

 </tr>
 </tbody>
 </table>
-<p>his Tree was planted in 1926.
+<p>This Tree was planted in 1926.
 The species is dioecious (male and female flowers on separate trees) and this Tree is a female tree.
 The flowers of a male tree of this species would smell strongly like 'belachan' or shrimp paste.</p>

 <p>Fruits can be used to produce jam, jellies, wines etc.</p>